 Access to Mgahinga Gorilla National Park

-You can reach the park from Kampala via Kabale to Kisoro.
+You can reach the park by road from Kampala via Kabale to Kisoro.
 You can also take scheduled or chartered flight from Entebbe to Kisoro.

 Mgahinga Gorilla Lodges and Camps